 Over the next 12-18 months, we expect KBN's profitability to remain stable.
-The return on KBN's liquidity portfolio will decline somewhat going forward because of the planned interest rate declines in the later part of 2024.
-However, we expect continued competition from capital markets to limit the expansion in net interest margin.
+However, the return on KBN's liquidity portfolio is anticipated to decline somewhat due to the planned interest rate reductions in 2025 and 2026.
+Despite KBN's position as the leading RLG lender in Norway, ongoing competition from capital markets, coupled with its public policy mandate to provide low-cost funding, amounted to 19% of gross loans as of December 2024, and the institution expects this share to increase.

 Further, KBN's green loans that are financed from the proceeds of green bond issuances are offered to borrowers at a discount of up to 10 basis points, which could put some pressure on the bank's margins if not fully matched by cheaper funding.
-Outstanding green loans amounted to 15% of gross loans as of December 2023, and the institution expects this share to increase.
+Outstanding green loans

-KBN's financial flexibility is helped by strong operating efficiency, with a cost to income ratio of only 17% as of March 2024, broadly unchanged from previous years, and with operating expenses maintained at a low 0.06% of total assets as of December 2023 (see Exhibit 6).
-Due to high unrealized losses amounting to NOK1.6 billion in 2022, the bank's cost to income ratio temporarily increased to 627%.
-Excluding these unrealized losses, the cost to income ratio is in line with previous periods at around 16%.
+KBN's financial flexibility is helped by strong operating efficiency, with a cost to income ratio of only 18% as of December 2024, up from 15.8% in 2023.
+Due to the high unrealized losses amounting to NOK1.6 billion in 2022, the bank's cost to income ratio temporarily increased to 627%.
+Excluding these unrealized losses, the cost to income ratio is in line with previous periods at around 18%.